BlackIc3/NamesGenerator/README.md

 ## First time setup
 After cloning the repo, run `npm install` in your local repo folder to install the node modules needed. \
-Also unpack the 'germany_pois.osm.rar' in case you don't have an Osm-xml-file lying around ;)
+Also unpack the `data/germany_pois.osm.rar` in case you don't have an Osm-xml-file lying around ;)

 ## Usage
 Run `npm start` to build and run the framework.
 At first, a file `out/attributes.csv` will be generated to greatly improve future loading times. \